Turrie/N2OSSA_review_paper/README.md

 3. Outputs/ – Plots and maps generated from the analysis

-Key Features
+Key Features:
-Compilation of peer-reviewed studies on N₂O emissions in SSA Data on fertilizer rates, soil properties, and agro-ecological zones Spatial mapping of emission hotspots
+1.Compilation of peer-reviewed studies on N₂O emissions in SSA 2.Data on fertilizer rates, soil properties, and agro-ecological zones 3.Spatial mapping of emission hotspots
-Analysis of emission factors and mitigation strategies
+4.Analysis of emission factors and mitigation strategies